29. The July crisis

 Sir Edward Grey was the foreign secretary.
 His main interest was fly fishing which he pursued in the West Country through much of the July crisis.
 He did not go to foreign countries, infamously only ever doing so once in eight years, to Paris with the King at the King’s insistence.
 He was an old boy of the school at Winchester and generations have spent their time covering his back.
 There are others who consider him as having key responsibility for Britain becoming involved in WWI at all.
 Like others in the Cabinet, he had an anti-German bias.
 He was indecisive.

 A key issue with the UK Foreign Office, in 1914 and today, is the “Wykehamist fallacy”.
 It is populated with reasonable English public school boys who cannot believe that anyone would actually engage in such dastardly behaviour as starting a war, though they might threaten it.
 This leads the Foreign Office to underestimate foreign threats.
 Grey is in the Wykehamist camp.
+After WWI, the Foreign Office was put on a more professional basis, as opposed to being a repository for the sons of the gentry as it was at this period.

 Grey didn’t think dispute between Austro-Hungary and Serbia was of concern to Britain.
 He failed to communicate with Austria at all.
 He failed to understand the Russian position.
 Grey talked about war between Russia, Austria, Germany and France.